netguru/xcconfigs/Documentation/Best-Practices.md

 [netguru/xcconfigs](https://github.com/netguru/xcconfigs) are here to help you, not interfere with or disable your work.

-If Xcode throws strange errors during compilation (or runtime), you suspect it's caused by using this project and you don't know how to fix it, let Xcode win (either by using build settings in `*.xcodeproj` file or getting rid of `*.xcconfig` files at all).
+If Xcode throws strange errors during compilation (or runtime), you suspect it's caused by using this project and you don't know how to fix it, let Xcode win (by using build settings in `*.xcodeproj` file or getting rid of `*.xcconfig` files at all).

-In addition, in case of problems, you are encouraged to [open an issue](https://github.com/netguru/xcconfigs/issues/new) so that our maintainers can help you in any way they can.
+In addition, in case of problems, you are encouraged to [open an issue](https://github.com/netguru/xcconfigs/issues/new) so that our maintainers can help you.

 _Rationale: You don't want to fight your IDE._